Safety: rules, restrictions and guidance

 - Wear a face covering in teaching spaces, meeting rooms and around campus unless exempt.

 - Keep a safe distance from others and follow campus signage.

 - Wash your hands often throughout the day and make use of hand washing facilities and sanitisers on campus.

 - Allow plenty of time to make it to any scheduled teaching.

-New national restrictions are now in place.
 This means you must stay at home except for specific reasons, for example exercise or to buy essentials such as food.

 In shared spaces with people from outside your household, including corridors outside of a flat, you should practise social distancing.